 Please speak to one of our nutritionists or naturopaths if you feel you are deficient in magnesium and require supplementation.

-Our clinical staff at AMC are able to help you balance your hormones and reduce the incidence of a hormone related headache – so give us a call once you have documented your headache triggers.
+Our team AMC may be able to help with hormone related headaches – so give us a call once you have documented your headache triggers.
 If you notice a cyclical pattern; there is a good chance that your headaches may be related to your fluctuating hormonal levels.

 Don’t suffer in silence – give us a call